EthicalSource/ethicalsource.dev/GOVERNANCE.md

 # Governance of the Ethical Source Movement community
-This document specifies the interim governance of our community, with the knowledge that in the future more comprehensive representation and leadership bylawys may be drafted.
+This document specifies the interim governance of our community, with the knowledge that in the future more comprehensive representation and leadership bylaws will be drafted.

 ## Basics

-Coraline Ada Ehmke (coraline@idolhands.com), the benevolent dictator for life (BDFL), holds ultimate decision-making power while seeking to represent a balance of the views and the best interests of the community as a whole.
+For now, one community member (Coraline Ada Ehmke) is the benevolent dictator (BD), and holds ultimate decision-making power, until the community is ready for a more inclusive model.
+In the interim, she is responsible for representing a balance of the views and the best interests of the community as a whole.

-Coraline has also nominated Tobie Langel and Don Goodman-Wilson as representatives of the broader Ethical Source community, and they also hold authority in the community.
+Coraline has appointed Tobie Langel and Don Goodman-Wilson as authoritative representatives of the broader Ethical Source community, and they are empowered to make decisions for the community with her oversight.

 ## Participants

 Membership is open to anyone who wants to join in the spirit of collaboration rather than confrontation.

-The BDFL can remove members for code of conduct violations or at will for the sake of the common good.
+The BD can remove members for code of conduct violations or at will for the sake of the common good.

-In the event that the BDFL is unable or unwilling to continue leadership, the BDFL may appoint a new BDFL or choose to alter the governance structure entirely.
+In the event that the BD is unable or unwilling to continue leadership, the BD may appoint a new BD or choose to alter the governance structure entirely.

 ## Policy

-The BDFL sets the community's policies and makes decisions for the community, taking reasonable account of input from other community members.
+The BD sets the community's policies and makes decisions for the community, taking reasonable account of input from other community members.

-The BDFL is responsible for implementing—or delegating implementation of—policies and other decisions.
+The BD is responsible for implementing—or delegating implementation of—policies and other decisions.

-If members are not happy with the BDFL's leadership, they are free to voice their concerns or leave the community.
+If members are not happy with the BD's leadership, they are free to voice their concerns or leave the community.

 ## Process